 According to Noel Godman, the Godman family have been involved with St Stephen’s for over 500 years.

 The Godman family were a family of skilled engineers.
 John Godman (1828-1908) was born in the St Stephens area and was baptised at St Stephens Church on April 15th 1829.
 He was a land and timber surveyor before became an overseer and the parish clerk for the parish of St Stephens for 57 years.
+He was also the church organist from 1860-1882.
 In the census data from 1861 to 1901, he was listed as “Surveyor, Overseer and Parish Clerk”.
 He was also the census enumerator.
 In 1854 he married Mary Ann Sprigg in Hatfield who was a Hatfield girl.
 They had five children: John Henry was born in 1856, Jane in 1858, Frederick in 1860, Arthur in 1862 and Rosa in 1864.
 John and Mary lived in Chantry Cottage St Stephen’s, one of the houses opposite St Stephen’s Church.
 In 1891 his house was a post office and his wife Mary Ann was listed as the sub postmistress.

 John kept the Gorhambury clock at Batchwood in order, which was an experimental model for the clock at Westminster.
 The tower clock and other church clocks at St Albans were made by him.
 He made the St Albans Abbey chimes for Lord Grimthorpe, also an organ for St Stephen’s Church which, when the present organ was built, was sold to Redbourn Wesleyan Church.

 Arthur Godman, the brother of John Godman, made the barrels for the chimes.
 He rang the sixth bell in a peel of Grandsire at St Albans Abbey on 12 January 1886.
 He used to chime the bells for Services at St Stephen’s Church.